LeifHuenderML/Automata/docs/Architecture/architecture.md

 #### UIManager Subcomponents

 - `MenuPage`: Displays the main menu and options.
-It handles navigation between different menu screens (e.g., main menu, options, credits) and triggers actions like starting the game or exiting the application.
+It handles navigation between different menu screens (main menu, options, rules, credits) and triggers actions like starting the game or exiting the application.
-- `GamePage`: Displays the game grid, status information (e.g., score, level), and in-game menus (e.g., pause menu).
+- `GamePage`: Displays the game grid, status information (score, level), and in-game menus (pause menu).
 It updates in real-time based on the game state and user interactions.

 ## 5. Environment